-Beavers are nature's engineers.
+eavers are nature's engineers.
 To establish safe places to construct lodges and raise their families, they build temporary dams on small streams.
-The resulting ponds and wetlands provide habitat for many other species and slow down rainwater runoff and snowmelt, controlling erosion and improving water quality.
-Beaver-created wetlands also hold stores of water throughout the year, a particularly valuable service in arid western states.
+The resulting ponds and wetlands store water for later use (similar to dams constructed by humans), keep rivers flowing year-round, reduce seasonal flood damage and wildfire hazard, and create habitat for many other species.
+These are particularly valuable services in arid western states.
 But in their industriousness, beavers can take down trees and cause flooding on your property.
 Defenders of Wildlife has a program to help you identify-and pay for-simple mitigation measures to prevent this damage while allowing beavers to continue providing vital ecosystem services to your community.

-Beaver Coexistence Incentive Program

-Defenders' Beaver Coexistence Incentive Program helps landowners understand the value of beavers and implement nonlethal solutions to the problems they can cause on private property.
+Beaver Coexistence Incentive Program Defenders' Beaver Coexistence Incentive Program helps landowners understand the value of beavers and implement nonlethal solutions to the problems they can cause on private property.
 These solutions, which include simple measures like fencing or paint mixed with sand to protect trees and flow devices to control water levels, can effectively and inexpensively prevent beaver damage to your property.
 We'll work with you to determine the best solution for your particular situation.
-And we'll reimburse you for up to 50% of the cost.

-Participating in the program is easy:

-- Plan your project.
+And we'll reimburse you for at least 50% of the cost.
+Participating in the program is easy: - 1.
+Plan your project.
 Defenders can answer your questions and provide technical advice specific to your needs.
 Note that for flow devices, such as pond levelers and culvert protectors, you must contact us before purchasing materials and installing to ensure your design complies with our reimbursement requirements. - 2.
 Once you complete your project, fill out an application form and submit it along with the required supporting documentation (specified on the form) to obtain your reimbursement.

-FOR MORE INFORMATION

-Program basics and application form: defenders.org/bothersome-beaver
+FOR MORE INFORMATION Program basics and application form: defenders.org/bothersome-beaver Questions?